Ultra-large-scale systems: In the United States

 Adaptive system infrastructure – ULS systems require an infrastructure that permits organizations in distributed locations to work in parallel to develop, select, deploy, and evolve system components.
 This research area investigates integrated development environments and runtime platforms that support the decentralized nature of ULS systems.
 This research also focuses on technologies, methods, and theories that will enable ULS systems to be developed in their deployment environments.

-Adaptable and predictable system quality – ULS systems will be long-running and must operate robustly in environments fraught with failures, overloads, and attacks.
+Adaptable and predictable system quality – ULS systems will be long-running and must operate robustly in environments fraught with failures, overloads, and cyberattacks.
 These systems must maintain robustness in the presence of adaptations that are not centrally controlled or authorized.

 Managing traditional qualities such as security, performance, reliability, and usability is necessary but not sufficient to meet the challenges of ULS systems.
 This research area focuses on how to maintain quality in a ULS system in the face of continuous change, ongoing failures, and attacks.
 It also includes identifying, predicting, and controlling new indicators of system health (akin to the U. S. gross domestic product) that are needed because of the scale of ULS systems.

 Policy, acquisition, and management – Policy and management frameworks for ULS systems must address organizational, technical, and operational policies at all levels.
 Rules and policies must be developed and automated to enable fast and effective local action while preserving global capabilities.
 This research area focuses on transforming acquisition policies and processes to accommodate the rapid and continuous evolution of ULS systems by treating suppliers and supply chains as intrinsic and essential components of a ULS system.

 The proposed research does not supplant current, important software research but rather significantly expands its horizons.
-Moreover, because it is focused on systems of the future, the SEI team purposely avoided couching descriptions in terms of today’s technology.
+Moreover, because it is focused on systems of the future, the SEI team purposely avoided couching descriptions in terms of today's technology.
 The envisioned outcome of the proposed research is a spectrum of technologies and methods for developing these systems of the future, with national-security, economic, and societal benefits that extend far beyond ULS systems themselves.

-ULSS research in the UK
+In the United Kingdom

-The UK’s research programme in Large-scale Complex IT Systems has been concerned with issues around ULSS development and considers that an LSCITS (Large-scale complex IT system) shares many of the characteristics of a ULSS.
+The UK's research programme in Large-scale Complex IT Systems has been concerned with issues around ULSS development and considers that an LSCITS (Large-scale complex IT system) shares many of the characteristics of a ULSS.

-ULSS research in China
+In China

 The National Natural Science Foundation of China has outlined a five-year project for researchers to study the assembly of ultra-large spacecraft.
 Although vague, the project would have applications for potential megaprojects, including colossal space-based solar power stations.
 Work on an Ultra-Large Aperture On-Orbit Assembly Project under the Chinese Academy of Sciences (CAS) and with support from the Chinese Ministry of Science and Technology is already underway.